The Three Hostages

 The Three Hostages is the fourth of five Richard Hannay novels by the Scottish author John Buchan, first published in July 1924 by Hodder & Stoughton, London.

-Hannay had previously appeared in The Thirty Nine Steps (1915), his most famous adventure, and in two books about his activities during the First World War, Greenmantle (1916) and Mr Standfast (1919).
-The last novel in this series of five novels is The Island of Sheep.
+Hannay had previously appeared in The Thirty-Nine Steps (1915), his most famous adventure, and in Greenmantle (1916) and Mr. Standfast (1919) about his activities during the First World War.
+The last novel in the series is The Island of Sheep.
 Three Hostages is set sometime after the war.
-Hannay has married Mary Lamington (who featured in Mr Standfast) and the couple have settled down to live in rural tranquility in the Cotswolds with their young son Peter John.
+Hannay has married Mary Lamington (who featured in Mr. Standfast) and the couple have settled down to live in rural tranquility in the Cotswolds with their young son Peter John.

 Plot

 Dr Greenslade discusses with his friend Richard Hannay the power of the subconscious, and the ills of post-war society.

 Hannay is asked to help recover three hostages seized by associates of a criminal gang that aims to control people's disturbed and disordered minds in the aftermath of the Great War.
 They are Adela Victor, daughter of a wealthy American banker and fiancée to Hannay's wartime companion the Marquis de la Tour du Pin ('Turpin'); Lord Mercot, an undergraduate; and Davie Warcliffe, a schoolboy.

 Hannay and Greenslade puzzle over a cryptic poem sent by the kidnappers which refers to a blind woman spinning, a Norwegian barn, and "the Fields of Eden".
 Greenslade says he has heard of the first two before, though he cannot recall where.
 When Hannay discovers that the last expression comes from a hymn, Greenslade remembers a man named Dominick Medina who had talked of these things and who had hummed the tune.
 He had also mentioned a curiosity shop, which may relate to the Fields.

 Medina impresses Hannay, but his old friend Sandy Arbuthnot is suspicious.
 When Hannay is invited to Medina's home, Medina attempts hypnotism, but Hannay manages to resist.
 Feeling ill the next day he visits a Dr Newhover, a name suggested by Medina, and is referred to a masseuse named Madame Breda, in whose house he sees a strange-looking young girl named Gerda.
 He is again hypnotised, and resists.
 Sandy departs saying that he needs to continue his own researches in Europe.

 Hannay visits a dance club with his friend Archie Roylance and sees a beautiful young dancer with dead eyes who appears to be under the control of a man he recognises as Medina's butler.

 Medina introduces Hannay to his mother, a blind, frightening old woman.
 She also attempts to hypnotise him, and he pretends to succumb, acting out a variety of demeaning tasks.
 Hannay is present when Medina meets with Kharama, an Indian who emanates ruthless power and whom Medina addresses as 'master'.